Cosmology and Structure Formation

 Research Fellow

-Different star formation quenching processes in galaxies (Ram-pressure stripping, AGN feedback, Action of Stellar bar).
+Star formation quenching in galaxies (Ram-pressure stripping, AGN feedback, Action of Stellar bar) and the Euclid Mission

 Dr. Daniel Hernandez-Lang